The biggest name in broadband, BT, owns Openreach, which has so far passed over 16 million premises with its new full fibre network.

 Fibre networks own, operate and install the cables and equipment to bring broadband to homes, while broadband providers often resell these services with varying prices and offers for new customers.

-As full fibre broadband has now reached 15 million premises across the UK, customers also have a growing choice of providers, with 2.5 million able to choose from at least two or more independent networks, and 1.6 million with a choice of at least three or more.
+As full fibre broadband has now reached 20.7 million premises across the UK, customers also have a growing choice of providers, with as many as 7 million now able to choose from at least two or more independent networks.

 Ultimately, it's worth regularly checking full fibre broadband availability in your area for the latest prices and offers.